 These two questions will help you analyze how well you have implemented the methods of Support-Driven Growth in your interactions.
 By including these in your regular feedback, your team will get used to implementing them on a daily basis.

+Peer-led conversation reviews can be the most efficient way of growing your retention skills.
 Other agents are familiar with the situations that you encounter every day and can be your best mentors in assessing whether you used all the opportunities for further product adoption and proactive help.

 Growing from here